 Full Tort vs Limited Tort – Knowing the Difference

 After you’ve been injured in a car crash, you may have significant losses: inability to work, persistent pain and physical limitations, and substantial financial effects.
-However, many people are surprised they may not be able to receive any compensation for all the physical effects of their injury.
+However, many people are surprised they may not be able to receive any compensation for all the physical effects of their injuries.

-In Pennsylvania, insurance companies created limited tort coverage to limit whether car accident victims can sue for pain and suffering.
+In Pennsylvania, insurance companies created limited tort coverage to limit whether car accident victims can recover or sue for pain and suffering.
 Though limited tort policies cost less, you give up many critical legal rights when you select them.
 Those losses can be tens of thousands of dollars, far outweighing the hundreds of dollars you may save on your insurance premium.

 Full Tort

-–Driver must not be at fault.
+– Injured person/Claimant must not be at fault.

-–Can recover losses for out-of-pocket medical expenses, wage losses, and property damage.
+– Can recover losses for out-of-pocket medical expenses, wage losses, and property damage.

-–Can always recover losses for non-economic damages, including pain and suffering, disfigurement, and loss of enjoyment of life’s pleasures.
+– Can always recover losses for non-economic damages, including pain and suffering, disfigurement, and loss of enjoyment of life’s pleasures.

-–No need to prove a “serious injury” to be eligible to recover non-economic damages.
+– No need to prove a “serious injury” to be eligible to recover non-economic damages.

 Limited Tort

-–Driver must not be at fault.
+– Injured person/claimant must not be at fault.

-–Can recover losses for out-of-pocket medical expenses, wage losses, and property damage.
+– Can recover losses for out-of-pocket medical expenses, wage losses, and property damage.

 If you’re a Pennsylvania driver who gets in an accident in the state, whichever coverage you have — full or limited tort — will be in effect.
 However, if Pennsylvania drivers are involved in an out-of-state accident, you may be subject to that state’s policies.
-These policies could potentially eliminate your full tort option leaving Pennsylvania drivers with a limited tort option.
+These policies could potentially eliminate your full tort option, leaving Pennsylvania drivers with a limited tort option.

 How to Choose Between Full and Limited Tort

 When it comes time to review or choose a new auto insurance policy, it’s best to select full tort coverage.
 Though you may be able to save money off your premium with limited tort, you can wind up with much more significant losses — which you aren’t able to recover any money for — if you can’t overcome the difficult “serious injury” threshold.
+And remember that you aren’t saving money with limited tort insurance, you are giving up your legal rights and getting less insurance.
+Please choose wisely.

 If you or a loved one was injured in a car accident, contact the personal injury lawyers at Flager & Associates today by calling (215) 953-5200.
 We provide free case evaluations.